leogiraldimg/az900-exam-preparation/README.md

   - Microsoft cloud applications
   - Cloud applications that you develop
 - Supports single sign-on (SSO)
+- Web apps must be registered with Azure AD to support authentication and authorization services
+  - Registration is through the Azure Management Portal
 - **How does Azure AD compare to Active Directory?**
   - Active Directory is related to Azure AD
   - Some key differences